appsquickly/TyphoonSwift/README.md

 # Concept

 TyphoonSwift uses code generation to build your assembly.
+It runs as separate process (via terminal) and parses your source files on change.
+Once you change your assembly file and save, it parses it and generate "activated assembly" automatically.

 # Project setup